vinaya-class/vinaya-class.github.io/src/01-killing-and-harming.md

 One may treat the water with household chemicals to prevent larvae (e.g. mosquitoes) getting established in the water.

-## Pc 62, Drinking water containing living beings
+## Pc 62, Using water containing living beings

 <!-- latex
 \enlargethispage{\baselineskip}
 -->

-Knowing they will die from drinking it, even accidentally.
+Knowing they will die from using or drinking it, even accidentally.

 Using water strainers or robe.
 Determining a corner of the sanghati as a water-filter.